jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

-IANA is requested to add [[[ RFC Editor: Please replace with this RFC ]]] as a reference for the Certification Authority Restriction Flags and Certification Authority Restriction Properties registries.
+IANA is requested to add [[[ RFC Editor: Please replace with this RFC ]]] as a reference for the Certification Authority Restriction Flags and Certification Authority Restriction Properties registries, and update references to {{!RFC6844}} within those registries to refer to [[[ RFC Editor: Please replace with this RFC ]]].
 IANA is also requested to update the CAA TYPE in the DNS Parameters registry with a reference to [[[ RFC Editor: Please replace with this RFC ]]].